2021 Agricultural Public Services Degree Guide

 Maybe you don't want to go into news or broadcast?
 Along with the option to specialize in Agricultural Communication or Journalism, this major also offers the option to specialize Agricultural and Extension Education Services.

-Agricultural Public Services was the 271st most popular major in the 2017-2018 school year.
-Colleges in the United States reported awarding 725 degrees in this year alone.
-This represents small change only 0.7% from the prior year's total of 720 agricultural public services degrees awarded.
+Agricultural Public Services was the 251st most popular major in the 2018-2019 school year.
+Colleges in the United States reported awarding 774 degrees in this year alone.
+This represents a 6.3% increase in agricultural public services degrees awarded over the prior year's total of 725.

 Requirements for Getting a Degree in Agricultural Public Services